pipecedeno/Conservation_Landscape/README.md

 -o Is the place where the directory with the output files is going to be saved.
 -x Do not fill the gaps of kmers with N in the groups of interest.
 -y Do not fill the gaps of kmers with N in the other group.
+-d If this flag is used the intermediate folder won't be deleted.

 It’s important that in the directories of the fasta files of each group all the fasta files have the “.fasta” termination, any file with another termination will be ignored.